-FinanceEstonia’s Head of Fintech Section and Board Member talks about how how Estonian startups responded to Covid-19, about similarities and differences between Estonia and CEE region, and the future of startups in Estonia
+FinanceEstonia’s Head of Fintech Section and Board Member talks about how how Estonian startups responded to Covid-19, about similarities and differences between Estonia and CEE region, and the future of startups in Estonia, in the interview below.

 What does Finance Estonia do, what is its main purpose and how does the company support startups and the Estonian economy?

 FinanceEstonia is an Estonian finance sector cluster established in 2011 with the goal of supporting the sector innovation and capital availability for small and medium size businesses.
 FinanceEstonia’s ambition is to help develop Estonia as a vibrant and innovative location for financial services.
 FinanceEstonia is 100 per cent funded by its almost 100 diverse members; from startups to more established financial institutions.

 FinanceEstonia contributes to developing the Estonian ecosystem through its six core areas and working groups: fintechs, crowd-funding, capital markets, credit providers, funded pensions, and sustainable finance as the newest addition.
 Through these working groups, relevant industry developments are discussed, regulatory improvements initiated, and vital industry stakeholder relationships managed.

 How did Estonian fintechs respond to the new situation regarding Covid-19?
 In what ways could Finance Estonia support them during this crisis?